 In 2002, reflecting the belief that the success of the Bank is enhanced by maintaining close ties with and giving back to the community, the Board of Directors formed Cullman Savings Foundation which merged with Cullman Savings Bank Foundation in 2011.
 To date, Cullman Savings Bank Foundation has given over $728,000 back to various community projects including Cullman’s Miracle Field, The Good Samaritan Clinic, Wallace State Community College Future Foundation and many other projects which enrich the community and make it a better place to live.

-Cullman Savings Bank formed Cullman Bancorp, Inc. in October of 2009 and sold stock to its depositors.
-The stock offering enables the depositors and the community to share in the Bank’s long-term growth and success.
+Cullman Savings Bank formed the new Cullman Bancorp, Inc. in July of 2021 and sold stock to its depositors.
+The stock offering enabled the depositors and the community to share in the Bank’s long-term growth and success.

 Cullman Savings Bank is and has always focused on Cullman County exclusively.
 Most of the Bank’s customers are residents or former residents of Cullman County.
 Cullman County’s border serves as the Bank’s designated lending area, just as it did in 1887.
 The directors and employees are proud of the Bank’s history and how it is interwoven into the fabric of the community.

 We were there yesterday, we are here today and we will be there tomorrow.